Xevib/osmbot/bot/templates/inline_article.md

 {{'\U0001F6BA'}} {{data.tag['female']}}
 {% endif %}{% if 'unisex' in data.tag -%}
 {{'\U0001F6BB'}}{{'\U0001F469'}} {{data.tag['unisex']}}
-{% endif %}{% if 'phone' or 'contact:phone' or 'fax' or 'contact:fax' or 'email' or 'contact:email' or 'website' or 'contact:website' or 'opening_hours' or 'internet_access' or 'internet_access:fee' or 'stars' or 'rooms' or 'beds' or 'toilets' or 'wheelchair' or 'toilets:wheelchair' or 'dogs' or 'smoking' or 'brand' or 'operator' or 'cuisine' or 'clothes' or 'male' or 'female' or 'unisex' in data.tag %}
+{% endif %}{% if 'phone' in data.tag or 'contact:phone' in data.tag or 'fax' in data.tag or 'contact:fax' in data.tag or 'email' in data.tag or 'contact:email' in data.tag or 'website' in data.tag or 'contact:website' in data.tag or 'opening_hours' in data.tag or 'internet_access' in data.tag or 'internet_access:fee' in data.tag or 'stars' in data.tag or 'rooms' in data.tag or 'beds' in data.tag or 'toilets' in data.tag or 'wheelchair' in data.tag or 'toilets:wheelchair' in data.tag or 'dogs' in data.tag or 'smoking' in data.tag or 'brand' in data.tag or 'operator' in data.tag or 'cuisine' in data.tag or 'clothes' in data.tag or 'male' in data.tag or 'female' in data.tag or 'unisex' in data.tag %}
 {% endif -%}
 {% if 'population' in data.tag %}{% if 'population:date' in data.tag -%}
 {{'\U0001F46A'}} {{data.tag['population']}} {{_("inhabitants")}} {{_("at")}} {{data.tag['population:date']}}